All the train strike dates in October - and which passengers will be affected

 National rail strikes in disputes over pay, working conditions and jobs have been taking place since June.
 Another series will hit millions of passengers in early October.

 The first strike of the month took place on Saturday 1 October, the day before the Conservative Party conference opened in Birmingham and the eve of the London Marathon.
-The next date, Wednesday 5 October, takes place the day the Tory conference ends.
+The next date, Wednesday 5 October, coincided with the end of the Tory conference.

 But which train routes and operators are involved and what will the effects be?